20tk11/PresentConnectionTask/README.md

     * Service : Name, Price
  * Invoice page:
     * Present Input values and the PVM, with Total (PVM + Price)
+ * Form, Invoice Pages and Footer are Reactive.

 Testing:
   * XUnit